DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-04-hw-protein-design-part-i/_index.md

 **Natural proteins are built from L‑amino acids, which form right‑handed α‑helices, and this handedness is a direct consequence of the chirality of the backbone.
 D‑amino acids are the mirror‑image enantiomers of L‑amino acids, so the geometry flips: every stereocenter is mirrored, and the resulting α‑helix becomes left‑handed.
 In other words, <mark>switching from L‑ to D‑amino acids inverts the chirality of the entire secondary structure, giving you a left‑handed α‑helix rather than the right‑handed form found in nature</mark>.**

 7. Can you discover additional helices in proteins?

+**You can discover additional helices in proteins because the α‑helix is just one of several helical solutions that polypeptide backbones can adopt.
+Natural proteins also contain 3₁₀ helices and π‑helices, which are less common but follow the same geometric principle of repeating backbone hydrogen bonds with different spacing and pitch.
+Beyond biology, synthetic systems such as foldamers and peptoids can form an even wider range of helical structures, showing that helices are a general geometric outcome of constrained backbones rather than something specific to the α‑helix or to natural amino acids.**

 8. Why are most molecular helices right-handed?

+**Most molecular helices are right‑handed because the <mark>stereochemistry of the monomers (L‑amino acids)</mark> that make up biological polymers imposes geometric and steric constraints that strongly favor a right‑handed twist.
+The opposite handedness would place substituents in crowded, unfavorable positions, so left‑handed helices in proteins built from L‑amino acids are rare and usually very short.**

 9. Why do β-sheets tend to aggregate?
 What is the driving force for β-sheet aggregation?
 10. Why do many amyloid diseases form β-sheets?
         Can you use amyloid β-sheets as materials?
 11. Design a β-sheet motif that forms a well-ordered structure.